Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part1/GitHub-Docker-Runner-Azure-Part1.md

     Remove-Item ".\\actions-runner.zip" -Force
 ```

-The next `'RUN'` instruction will run a series of PowerShell commands to download and extract a specific version of the GitHub runner binaries based on the `ARG` value passed into the container build process, that sets the environment variable: **$env:RUNNER_VERSION** as described earlier.
+The next `'RUN'` instruction will run a series of PowerShell commands to download and extract a specific version of the GitHub runner binaries based on the build argument `'ARG'` value passed into the container build process that sets the environment variable: **$env:RUNNER_VERSION** as described earlier.

 ```dockerfile
 #Add GitHub runner configuration startup script